renovatebot/renovate/docs/development/issue-labeling.md

 This label is sometimes picked up by tools or websites that try to encourage people to contribute to open source.

 Add the label `help wanted` to indicate that we need the original poster or someone else to do some work or it is unlikely to get done.

+Add a label `logs:problem` to indicate that there's a problem with the logs, and the contributor needs to do one of these things:

+1. Provide logs (if there are none yet)
+1. Provide more logs (in case current log insufficient)
+1. Format their logs properly

 Add a label `reproduction:needed` if nobody's reproduced it in a public repo yet and such a reproduction is necessary before further work can be done.
 Add the label `reproduction:provided` once there is a public reproduction.